+No person convicted of an excluded offense shall be eligible to receive a registry identification card.
 No person who has been convicted of a felony under the Illinois Controlled Substances Act, Cannabis Control Act, or Methamphetamine Control and Community Protection Act, or similar provisions in a local ordinance or other jurisdiction is eligible to receive a registry identification card.
 (Section 65(b) of the Act)